th0razin3/vur/srcpkgs/XnView-MP/readme.md

 ## How do I install it?

 Clone this repository, copy/paste the `srcpkgs` directory in your locally cloned `void-packages` repo (repository) and build (repackage) the application with `./xbps-src pkg XnView-MP`.
 You can then install XnView MP with `sudo xbps-install --repository hostdir/binpkgs XnView-MP`.
 Or, check the releases page in this repo for the latest repackaged version.
 You can install the Void Linux repack with `sudo xbps-install --repository /path/to/extracted/files XnView-MP`.
-Unfortunatelly, only x64 builds/repackages are available (XnSoft only provides AMD64 binaries for Linux).